videolan/x265/doc/reST/cli.rst

 .. option:: --aq-strength <float>

-	Reduces blocking and blurring in flat and textured areas.
-Default 1.0
+	Adjust the strength of the adaptive quantization offsets.
+Setting :option:`--aq-strength` to 0 disables AQ.
+Default 1.0.

 	**Range of values:** 0.0 to 3.0

 .. option:: --cutree, --no-cutree

-	Enable the use of lookahead's lowres motion vector fields to determine the amount of reuse of each block to tune the quantization factors.
+	Enable the use of lookahead's lowres motion vector fields to determine the amount of reuse of each block to tune adaptive quantization factors.
 CU blocks which are heavily reused as motion reference for later frames are given a lower QP (more bits) while CU blocks which are quickly changed and are not referenced are given less bits.
 This tends to improve detail in the backgrounds of video with less detail in areas of high motion.
 Default enabled

 .. option:: --cbqpoffs <integer>

 	Offset of Cb chroma QP from the luma QP selected by rate control.
-	This is a general way to more or less bits to the chroma channel.
+	This is a general way to spend more or less bits on the chroma channel.
 Default 0

 	**Range of values:** -12 to 12

 .. option:: --crqpoffs <integer>

 	Offset of Cr chroma QP from the luma QP selected by rate control.
-	This is a general way to more or less bits to the chroma channel.
+	This is a general way to spend more or less bits on the chroma channel.
 Default 0

 	**Range of values:**  -12 to 12

 .. option:: --rd <0..6>

 	Level of RDO in mode decision.
+The higher the value, the more exhaustive the analysis and the more rate distortion optimization is used.
+The lower the value the faster the encode, the higher the value the smaller the bitstream (in general).
 Default 3

 	**Range of values:** 0: least ..
 6: full RDO analysis